 The UK’s talent pool, funding and incentives and business infrastructure all help create an environment of business innovation.
 Our commitment to world-leading research and development will help your business reach its full potential.

-We are one of the most innovative countries in the world - ranked fourth in the Global Innovation Index in 2018, and the highest ranking G7/G20 economy.
+We are one of the most innovative countries in the world - ranked in the top 5 countries in the Global Innovation Index 2019.

 For companies such as Ford, Pfizer, Eli Lilly, Nokia and Eisai, the UK’s business environment is the natural choice for investment in innovation.